Modern Slavery Act statement 2019-20

 - prevent and report any criminal or unethical activities that may impact WaterAid’s work

 - ensure their actions do not create an unacceptable risk to anyone’s health, welfare, safety or security

 - report any concerns regarding safety and security.

 Ethical check process

-We work with a number of major suppliers, ranging from those providing building services and water bore-hole construction to fundraising organisations and commercial participators.
-Our programme work on the ground is done through local partner organisations, to ensure that we invest in and empower local communities.
+We work with a wide variety of partner organisations, ranging from those providing building services and water bore-hole construction to fundraising organisations and commercial participators.
+Our programme work in our country programmes is mainly done through local partner organisations, to ensure that we invest in and empower local communities.
 We will always ensure that we follow the local legal system and promote ethical practices throughout our work both in the UK and internationally.